 b.
 Second, we discussed the ways in which Michelle’s feelings about herself and her perceived feelings that Mike had were similar and different.
 Michelle believed Mike loved and respected her, but put more importance on how others perceived their relationship.
 You may find this technique can also help a client understand the reasons for control.
 Michelle saw Mike’s emphasis on the appearance of their relationship as his desire to be as perfect as possible.
 Michelle’s understanding regarding Mike’s control issues helped her manage anger more constructively.

 Clearly, it is important the client can distinguish freedom and selfishness.
-Would you agree that the two healthy methods of handling anger discussed in track 1, assertiveness and dropping it, cannot be used by a client who does not acknowledge their own freedom?
+Would you agree that the two healthy methods of handling anger discussed in section 1- assertiveness and dropping it cannot be used by a client who does not acknowledge their own freedom?
 Clearly, reinforcing a sense of freedom can be difficult.
 If I notice lack of freedom is the cause for a client’s anger, I begin to rebuild their sense of freedom over time.
 First, I inform them passively of their freedom.
 Next, I will educate the client on personal freedom.

 Over the next several sessions, I will support any desires for freedom the client may express and reassure the client if they act out their freedom.
 This type of cognitive therapy intervention can go a long way in helping a client to acknowledge freedom.

-On this track, we have discussed how feeling controlled causes anger.
+In this section, we have discussed how feeling controlled causes anger.
 The main concepts we considered are why control occurs, how a client responds to control, and the acknowledgement of freedom.

-On the next track, we will discuss five myths that perpetuate anger.
+In the next section, we will discuss five myths that perpetuate anger.
 These myths are history of rejection leaves a client with a feeling of impending rejection, letting go of anger means conceding defeat, no one understands the client’s problems, the client doesn’t deserve to be happy, and there is nothing to look forward to anymore.